Mesothelioma.net content reviewer and editor

 - Completed fellowship at Experimental Therapeutics Department, MD Anderson Cancer Center

-- She worked as a research faculty at the same department
+- Worked as a research faculty at the same department

 - Currently at Cancer Prevention Department, MD Anderson Cancer Center